MIGA Doctors in Training Grants Program

 • In their 1st to 8th post graduate year; OR

-• Enrolled in an accredited training program with an Australian medical college or society or have completed this training within the last two years.
-For these doctors, the training program or placement for which they are seeking funding must be beyond the scope of training that is prescribed by the medical college or society.
+• Enrolled in an accredited training program with an Australian medical college or society or have completed this training within the last two years and

 • Incurring expenses in the form of course fees, travel expenses and/or membership to professional bodies in relation to the training program, that exceed $8,000.
 (Applicants are welcome to submit other expenses to support their application, however the eligibility of these expenses for the grant application will be assessed at the discretion of MIGA).